 We’re so proud to applaud the achievements of our current students and our alumni from the MFA Program and from our Undergraduate Creative Writing Program:

-Hailey Williams (MFA ’23) has poems published and/or forthcoming in Birmingham Poetry Review, Humana Obscura, and the Free Verse Press’s first anthology of Lowcountry Poets, I Am a Furious Wish.
+Hailey Williams (MFA / ARCM ’23) has poems published and/or forthcoming in Birmingham Poetry Review, Humana Obscura, and the Free Verse Press’s first anthology of Lowcountry Poets, I Am a Furious Wish.
 Her poem, “To Brother-Ghost on Halloween,” was selected as a finalist for The Arkansas International‘s C.D.
 Wright Emerging Writers Prize.

 Kangkang Kovacs (MFA ’23) was awarded second place in the Porter Fleming Literary Competition for her essay, “Firecracker Bill.”
 She also published a short fiction piece, “Childhood Delicacy,” in Jellyfish Review.